-Constraints addressed Constraints Treatments Workload Practitioners in the SURUMER research project are not convinced by the importance and necessity of stakeholder dialogue.
-Internal communication during plenary workshops, etc., to achieve agreement on stakeholder involvement and the role and responsibility of scientist in the stakeholder dialogue.
+Constraints Treatments Workload Practitioners in the SURUMER research project are not convinced by the importance and necessity of stakeholder dialogue.
+Internal communication during plenary workshops, etc., to achieve agreement on stakeholder in- volvement and the role and responsibility of scien- tist in the stakeholder dialogue.
 Social / cultural / religious Local stakeholders are not well aware of the linkage between rubber monoculture and environmental degradation, and that the high profitability of rubber encourages this monoculture.
-Through a small exhibition, focus group discussions, workshops and meetings, the research results and scientific findings have been presented to local stakeholders in order to raise awareness.
-Institutional Under the framework conditions of rural China with its strong social hierarchy, decision-making is top-down.
-Farmers are very dependent on the government.
+Through a small exhibition, focus group discus- sions, workshops and meetings, the research results and scientific findings have been presented to local stakeholders in order to raise awareness.
+Institutional Under the framework conditions of rural China with its strong social hierarchy, decision-making is top- down.
+Farmers are very dependent on the govern- ment.
 Participation in regional land use planning is not an established concept, and local people are hesitant to actively demand change.
 They seldom try out innovations such as intercropping or reduced use of agro-chemicals by themselves: rather they accept government-led innovations - if they are subsidised.
-Changing farmers' perceptions of technologies through ongoing communication: bilateral communication, focus group discussions and workshops.
-Awareness building about the problem and general approach: Training on "responsible use of agrochemicals".
+Changing farmers' perceptions of technologies through ongoing communication: bilateral commu- nication, focus group discussions and workshops.
+Awareness building about the problem and general approach: Training on "responsible use of agro- chemicals".
 Demonstration plots could serve for monitoring of effects and as the location for future field schools.
 Legal / land use and / water rights Farmers might not want to invest in trees because of limited duration of the land rights (maximum 50 to 70 years of usufruct right only), and rented land (usually 10-year contracts).
 No (ongoing discussion external to the project).

-Stakeholders / target groups Approach costs met by: 90% international: concept and implementation, facilitation; etc (Federal Ministry of Education and Research, BMBF) 10% local government (prefecture) SLM specialists politicians / land users / agricultural . decision advisors Total 100% Annual budget for SLM component: US\$10,000-100,000
+Stakeholders / target groups Approach costs met by: international: concept and 90% implementation, facilitation; etc (Federal Ministry of Education and Research, BMBF) SLM specialists politicians / land users, / agricultural decision groups local government (prefecture) 10% advisors makers Total 100% Annual budget for SLM component: US\$10,000-100,000